Access a range of regional and industry related programs, webinars, and networking opportunities.

 Learn MoreRead articles from Alumni members on a range of customs and border management topics.

-Join Associate Professor Bryce Blegen (Trusted Trade Institute), Varsha Singh (Seychelles Revenue Commission) and Paul Zalai (Freight and Trade Alliance) for what will be an interesting and informative panel presentation exploring the different strategies adopted by organisations for managing the increased volume of low-value shipments, addressing valuation and classification complexities, and mitigating the risk of illicit goods.
+Join Associate Professor Bryce Blegen (CCES), Varsha Singh (Seychelles Revenue Commission) and Paul Zalai (Freight and Trade Alliance) for what will be an interesting and informative panel presentation exploring the different strategies adopted by organisations for managing the increased volume of low-value shipments, addressing valuation and classification complexities, and mitigating the risk of illicit goods.
 Zoom links will be issued one week out from the event date.

 Connect with your fellow CCES Alumni from around the world in an online speed networking format.